nikokozak/CodeOfMusic_Parser/spec.md

 In this example:
 - The tempo is 110 BPM
 - The time signature is 3/4 (3 beats per measure)
-- The arrangement is 2 bars long
+- The arrangement is 2 bars long with a volume boost of +2
-- The kick track has 6 steps per measure (2 steps per beat)
+- The kick track has 6 steps per measure (2 steps per beat) with neutral volume
-- The hihat track has 12 steps per measure (4 steps per beat)
+- The hihat track has 12 steps per measure (4 steps per beat) with reduced volume (-4)
+- Every other hihat note has a slight volume boost (+0.5)

 ## Usage Examples